I am pretty particular about my sugar cookies, and I only enjoy them thick, soft, chewy, and frosted! This recipe is the BEST!

 - 3-4 cups powdered sugar

-In a separate bowl, mix dry ingredients--(flour, baking powder, and salt.
+- In a separate bowl, mix dry ingredients--(flour, baking powder, and salt.
 Slowly mix dry ingredients into the wet mixture until you form a large dough ball.
+Refrigerate for 20-30 minutes.

 Have you tried this recipe?!